espressif/vscode-esp-idf-extension/docs/DEBUGGING.md

 ## Use Microsoft C/C++ Extension to Debug

-The user can also use [Microsoft C/C++ Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) to debug, the community recommend this launch.json configuration:
+you can also use [Microsoft C/C++ Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) to debug, the community recommend this launch.json configuration:

 ```JSON
 {